ryansobol/rack-bouncer/README.md

 ## contributing

 Pull requests are very welcome.
+You'd be doing me a favor if you could test cover your enhancement and ensure the test suite passes *before* initiating a pull request.

 ## acknowledgments